akramg2017/Reusable-Arithmetic-Functions-library-/README.md

 # Reusable-Arithmetic-Functions-library-
 This library of arithmetic functions.
-It is support basic operations Addition, Subtraction, Multiplication, Division, Square Root, Exponent, and Conversion. and performs arithmetic operations on numbers like integers, floating point, octal, binary, and hexadecimal.
+It supports basic operations Addition, Subtraction, Multiplication, Division, Square Root, Exponent, and Conversion. and performs arithmetic operations on numbers like integers, floating point, octal, binary, and hexadecimal.

 Getting Started